Thursday, September 28, 2023

 The term “other” is eliminated in the amendment.
 Additionally, under the amended law, losses on crypto-assets cannot be offset against gains on crypto assets.

-According to leaders the proposed 30% tax, regardless of whether crypto-assets are considered capital assets or not, will be detrimental to the industry's recent investor growth.
+According to industry leaders the proposed 30% tax, regardless of whether crypto-assets are considered capital assets or not, will be detrimental to the industry's recent investor growth.

 According to Nischal Shetty, the founder and CEO of cryptocurrency exchange , the change eliminates day traders' ability to save on taxes, even if they are not currently in the income tax brackets.